na-na-hi/renget/archive/sfbf5.md

 \>The researcher was stumped by the beast's consistent nature.
 Why didn't it turn monstrous like the others?
 He spent countless days on research but couldn't find a definite answer.
 Whatever the case he was still glad things turned out better this time.
 \>As word spread about the researcher's success the village soon accepted the zinogre into their ranks like any other normal pet.
 For a beast its size it knew how to control the lumbering power within and move around the village gracefully.
 Fear of it destroying the place dissipated over time and the villagers eased up.
 \>It also proved to be very useful at times.
 From warding off rogue adult monsters who battered the village while hunters were gone to providing fast transport for the village doctor when a serious injury occurred far away from home.
 Everyone was glad the zinogre was around to help.
 \>And the friendly beast did its best to always give back to the community.
 Usually by dazzling everyone at night with a wonderful lightshow of sparks and excitement before resting in the town square.
-It was now the village's mascot and protector, guarding the people who were kind enough to give it another chance.
+It was now the village's mascot and protector, guarding the people who were kind enough to give it another chance.%%

 ---
 ###*MULTIPLE/MISCELLANEOUS*